 Typically, if you can get power and water to a location, you can fit an electric hot water system almost anywhere.

 What is the best electric system for your property?
 Give us a ring and talk to one of our experienced staff on 0800 520 400.

 Check out our fully-installed pricing for electric hot water cylinders.

 solar hot water

 Heating water uses a lot of energy.
-You’re paying two costs when you use hot water – one is for the energy required to heat the water and one for the water you actually use.
+You are ultimately paying two costs when you use hot water – one for the energy required to heat the water and the other for the water used.
 A solar system is an efficient way of reducing your ongoing costs.

-A typical solar system basically operates by ‘topping up’ the heat stored in a hot water cylinder.
+A typical solar system operates by ‘topping up’ the heat stored in a hot water cylinder.
 During the day, a solar system draws energy from the sun and passes water through a heat exchanger.
-More sun, the more efficient the system is.
+The more sun there is, the more efficient the system is.

 For hot water cylinders or hot water on demand, contact us

 we’re here & there when you need us!